Joseph LeConte: Career

 After graduating from Harvard, Le Conte in 1851 accompanied Agassiz on an expedition to study the Florida Reef.
 On his return he became professor of natural science at Oglethorpe University, which was located in Midway, Georgia, at the time, and from December 1852 until 1856 professor of natural history and geology at Franklin College (the sole college at the University of Georgia at that time).
 From 1857 to 1869 he was a professor of chemistry and geology at South Carolina College, which is now the University of South Carolina.

 On January 14, 1846, he married Caroline Nisbet, a niece of Eugenius A. Nisbet.
-The Le Conte(s) had four children grow to adulthood: Emma Florence Le Conte, Sarah Elizabeth Le Conte, Caroline Eaton Le Conte, and Joseph Nisbet Le Conte.
+The couple had four children grow to adulthood: Emma Florence Le Conte, Sarah Elizabeth Le Conte, Caroline Eaton Le Conte, and Joseph Nisbet Le Conte.